developingAlex/react-api-stockprice-app/README.md

 )
 ```
 The reason this was so hard was that the ternary operator was going to execute one or the other of it's two possible outcomes, but in the event that an error is returned because the entered symbol wasn't found by the API then neither of the ternary's outcomes were appropriate.

+Update: I had thought that it was not allowed to nest ternary operators but later found that if you're careful with your parentheses you can actually do just that with no problem.